Poeschl/Telegram-Orgabot/README.md

 * Sends a reminder message on a specified interval to a group
 * Selectes one of the group members to do the planing and reservations.
-* Opens a poll with 4 random selected locations from a google sheet table for 12h.
+* Opens a poll with 4 random selected locations from a google sheet.

 ## Screenshot